 Accounting represents a deep, diverse range of potential job opportunities demanding a variety of skills.
 How much you can make depends on many factors, including industry of employment, specific job duties, your experience, and college education earned.

-According to 2020 data from the Bureau of Labor Statistics, the average annual salary for accountants and auditors is $81,660 per year ($39.26 per hour).* Starting pay rates can vary based on location, education, and experience.
+According to the Bureau of Labor Statistics, the average annual salary for accountants and auditors is $83,980 per year ($40.37 per hour).* Starting pay rates can vary based on location, education, and experience.
 This average is not entry level – recent graduates will need to earn experience and work their way up to earn a higher salary.

 Average accountant salary by state, May 2020*